artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 1. **[15 points]** Using regex or word2vec vectors, populate the functions `lightParser(self, command)` and `drivingParser(self, command)` in the `WordEmbeddings` class to perform slot-filling for the predefined slots, given string input `command`.
 We will test these functions and give you full credit if you get above a 50% accuracy.
 These functions do not have to be perfect, but the better these functions are, the better your R2D2 will respond to your commands.

-    For `lightParser`, the `holoEmit` and `logDisp` indicate whether the command references the holoemitter or the logic display.
-If the command wants to add (increase), or subtract (decrease) RGB values, those slots should be true.
-The `on` and `off` fields correspond to whether the lights should be turned on or off, and should also respond to words like "maximum."
-The `lights` slot should be a list of which lights the command refers to, either `front` or `back`, or both if you believe your command refers to both lights.
+    For `lightParser`, the `lights` slot refers to which lights the command refers to.
+It is a list with a combination of the strings `"front"`, `"back"`, `"holoEmit"`, and `"logDisp"`, corresponding to whether you believe the command refers to the front light, back light, holoemitter, or logic display, respectively.
+The order of these values does not matter.
+If the command wants to increase an RGB value, set the `add` slot to true.
+If it wants to decrease an RGB value, set the `sub` slot to true.
+The `on` and `off` fields correspond to whether the lights should be turned on or off (if the command is just changing the color of one of the RGB lights, these slots should not be changed), and should also respond to words like "maximum."

-    For `drivingParser`, `increase` and `decrease` correspond to whether the command wants you to increase/decrease the speed, and `directions` correspond to a list of directions that appear in the command, in order.
-Directions should be one of `forward`, `back`, `left`, or `right`.
-Cardinal directions like "South" should map onto `back`, and "East" should map onto `right`, etc.
+    For `drivingParser`, `add` and `sub` correspond to whether the command wants you to increase/decrease the speed.
+This should be similar to the add and sub slots from the above `lightParser`, except here you should also make sure these slots respond to words such as `faster` and `slower`.
+The `directions` slot corresponds to an ordered list of all direction relevant words.
+Values in the directions list can only be one of `"go"`, `"turn"`, `"by"`, all cardinal directions (`"north"`, `"southwest"`, etc.), and relative directions (out of `"forward"`, `"back"`, `"left"`, and `"right"`).
+Cardinal combinations found in the command, such as "South-by-southeast", should be parsed to the `directions` slot as `[..., "south", "by", "southeast",...]`.
+The `"go"` value in this list should also respond to word like `"drive"` and `"roll"`, but be careful when using Word Embeddings here.
+(What other value in the directions list can be confused with `"go"` is using cosine similarity on embeddings?
+Is regex a better idea here?)

+    All string values should be lower-case.

     Your functions should work like so:

     ```python
     >>> X.lightParser("Set your lights to maximum")
-    {'holoEmit': False, 'logDisp': False, 'lights': ['front', 'back'], 'add': False, 'sub': False, 'off': False, 'on': True}
+    {'lights': [], 'add': False, 'sub': False, 'on': True, 'off': False}
     >>> X.lightParser("Increase the red RGB value of your front light by 50.")
-    {'holoEmit': False, 'logDisp': False, 'lights': ['front'], 'add': True, 'sub': False, 'off': False, 'on': False}
+    {'lights': ['front'], 'add': True, 'sub': False, 'on': False, 'off': False}
+    >>> X.lightParser("Turn your holoemitter on.")
+    {'lights': ['holoEmit'], 'add': False, 'sub': False, 'on': True, 'off': False}
     ```

     ```python
-    >>> X.drivingParser("Increase your speed!")
+    >>> X.drivingParser("Make your speed faster.")
-    {'increase': True, 'decrease': False, 'directions': []}
+    {'add': True, 'sub': False, 'directions': []}
+    >>> X.drivingParser("Decrease your speed by 50%.")
+    {'add': False, 'sub': True, 'directions': ["by"]}
+    >>> X.drivingParser("Drive north-by-northwest.")
+    {'add': False, 'sub': False, 'directions': ['go', 'north', 'by', 'northwest']}
-    >>> X.drivingParser("Go forward, left, right, and then East.")
+    >>> X.drivingParser("Go forward for 2 seconds, then turn right.")
-    {'increase': False, 'decrease': False, 'directions': ['forward', 'left', 'right', 'right']}
+    {'add': False, 'sub': False, 'directions': ['go', 'forward', 'turn', 'right']}
     ```

 ## 4. Try it out!

 Now that you are finished with the intent detection and slot filling sections, you can now use the code you have written to try to talk to your R2D2!
 Perform the R2D2 server setup instructions found in previous R2D2 homeworks, and move all your files over to your `sphero-project/src` directory.
-Then, change the ID in line 14 of `robot_com.py` to the ID of your robot, the path on line 15 of r2d2_commands.py to the path of your Magnitude file of choice (from this new directory), and on the command line run `python3 robot_com.py`.
+Then, change the ID in line 15 of `robot_com.py` to the ID of your robot, the path on line 16 of r2d2_commands.py to the path of your Magnitude file of choice (from this new directory), and on the command line run `python3 robot_com.py`.

 Try out commands like: